Coronavirus latest: India announces complete lockdown | DW | 24.03.2020

 14:45 India will enter a total lockdown tonight, Prime Minister Narendra Modi has announced.

-"There will be a total ban on venturing out of your homes," Modi said in a televised address.
+"Starting from midnight today, the entire country will go under a complete lockdown," Modi said in a televised address.

+Modi said that the lockdown will be in place for the next 21 days.

+"For the next few days, forget about going out.
+Stay at home.
+Do just one thing and stay at home."

 14:35 The World Health Organization has warned that the US may become the new epicenter of the pandemic due to a “very large acceleration” in infections.